The Influence of Persian on English: Common Words and History

 • Trade routes: Networks such as the Silk Road carried goods—and language—across Asia and into Europe.

-• Empires and administration: Persian functioned as a major court and literary language in parts of South Asia for centuries.
+• Empires and administration: Persian served as a court and literary language in large parts of South Asia.

 • Literature and scholarship: Persian poetry, science, and philosophy were translated and circulated widely.